alexpaul/Swift-Fundamentals/Collection-Types-Arrays.md

 ## Question 24

-Given an array of Characters, create a String ignoring and uppercase Characters and spaces.
+Given an array of Characters, create a String ignoring any uppercase Characters and spaces.
 Then uppercase every other character of the String.

-Input: `let arr: [Character] = ["a", "p","P","l","E"," ","S","a","u","C,"e"]`
+Input: `let arr: [Character] = ["a", "p","P","l","E"," ","S","a","u","C","e"]`

 Output: `"ApLeAuE"`